NaibRT/csharp-interview-questions-and-answers/README.md

 35. Explain String Builder class in C#?
 36. What is the difference between “StringBuilder” and “String” in C#?
 37. What is the difference between methods – “System.Array.Clone()” and “System.Array.CopyTo()” in C#?
+38. Can you store multiple data types in an array?